NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(A)
     - Has three grabbable frames at the startup
     - Can press 4 before the teleport stay on the same side
+    - Can be done on whiff
+- 5BBB(4A) properly goes the right way if the opponent is behind you
 - 5BBBB2B does 4BB(B)
 - 5BBBBB(B) has more lift
 - 5A
     - Charge time decreased to 7 frames from 11
     - Grabbable the entire move
+- 2B(B) has less recovery frames
+- 2BB(B)
+    - Does not low crush at the end
+    - Can be grabbed
 - 2AB(B)
     - Transition timing adjusted to match 6B(B)
     - Cannot transition upon landing
 - 6B
     - Increased lift
-    - Ends quicker
     - Does not lift on block
+    - Ends quicker (TODO: conflict with below?)
-    - Has more lift when not in a string
+    - Has 6 more recovery frames on whiff and block
 - 6B(B)
     - Has three grabbable frames at the startup before the teleport
     - Can change direction with 4B